A universal Euler system for GSp(4): Introduction

-where $(\star)$ is an explicit factor, $\log$ denotes the Bloch--Kato logarithm, and $\mathcal{L}_{p, \nu}(\Pi,\uchi; -, -)$ is the 2-variable $p$-adic $L$-function constructed in Proposition 10.4 of \cite{LPSZ1}. \end{introtheorem}
+where $(\star)$ is an explicit factor, $\log$ denotes the Bloch--Kato logarithm, and $\cL_{p, \nu}(\Pi,\uchi; -, -)$ is the 2-variable $p$-adic $L$-function constructed in Proposition 10.4 of \cite{LPSZ1}. \end{introtheorem}

-If we assume $r_1 > r_2$ then $\mathcal{L}_{p, \nu}(\Pi,\uchi; -, -)$ factors as the product of the 1-variable $p$-adic $L$-functions of $\Pi$ and $\Pi \times \chi_2^{-1}$; and we can recognise the right-hand side as the product of a critical $L$-value of $\Pi \times \chi_2^{-1}$ (depending on $r$) and a value of the $p$-adic $L$-function of $\Pi$ outside its interpolation range (depending on $q$).
+If we assume $r_1 > r_2$ then $\cL_{p, \nu}(\Pi,\uchi; -, -)$ factors as the product of the 1-variable $p$-adic $L$-functions of $\Pi$ and $\Pi \times \chi_2^{-1}$; and we can recognise the right-hand side as the product of a critical $L$-value of $\Pi \times \chi_2^{-1}$ (depending on $r$) and a value of the $p$-adic $L$-function of $\Pi$ outside its interpolation range (depending on $q$).

-The proof of this theorem will be given in a revised version of \cite{LZ20}, which will be made available alongside this note.
-In this paper we give only the ``smooth-representation-theoretic'' preliminaries, which requires the evaluation of the local zeta integrals appearing in Theorem A for various explicit choices of test data.
+The main part of the proof of this theorem is given in the paper \cite{LZ26} (recently accepted for publication in Cambridge J.~Math.)
+In this paper we give only the ``smooth-representation-theoretic'' preliminaries, involving the evaluation of the local zeta integrals appearing in Theorem A for various explicit choices of test data.
 This is used to show that Theorem C is equivalent to a more concrete, but considerably messier, statement involving pushforwards of $\GL_2 \times \GL_2$ Eisenstein classes, which is the form of the statement which we shall actually prove in the accompanying paper.